-- 5. Turn the Water Pump switch ON. - 6.
-Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
-Do not forget the exterior shower/wash station knobs. - 7.
+- 7. Turn the Water Pump switch ON. - 8.
+Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close. - 9.
+With the exterior shower/wash station hose connected, point hose toward the ground and squeeze handle until antifreeze solution begins to flow, then disconnect hose. - 10.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.

 Leave small amount of antifreeze that remains in the bowl.